 Results for random effects are presented in Table 5.
-We found a main effect of subject ($\chi^2(1)=983.918$, p<0.001), indicating that individual subjects (ignoring RD status) varied in their error rates.
-We also found an interaction between subject and phone type ($\chi^2(1)=33.472$, p<0.001), indicating that subjects differed in the likelihood of C versus V errors.
-Similarly, we found an interaction between subject and phone position ($\chi^2(1)=33.545$, p<0.001), indicating that subjects differed in the likelihood of C versus V errors.
-Similarly, we found an interaction between subject and phone position.
-There was also an interaction between phone and position ($\chi^2(1)=4.218$, p=0.040), suggesting that the effect of syllable position varied depending on the specific phone.
-Lastly, we found a three-way interaction between subject, phone type, and phone position ($\chi^2(1)=15.275$, p<0.001), indicating that subjects varied in their error rates as a function of both phone type and position within the syllable.
+We found a main effect of subject $(\chi^2(1)=983.918, p<0.001)$, indicating that individual subjects (ignoring RD status) varied in their error rates.
+We also found an interaction between subject and phone type $(\chi^2(1)=33.472, p<0.001)$, indicating that subjects differed in the likelihood of C versus V errors.
+Similarly, we found an interaction between subject and phone position $(\chi^2(1)=33.545, p<0.001)$, indicating that subjects differed in the likelihood of making errors for sounds initial versus final position.
+There was also an interaction between phone and position $(\chi^2(1)=4.218, p=0.040)$, suggesting that the effect of syllable position varied depending on the specific phone.
+Lastly, we found a three-way interaction between subject, phone type, and phone position $(\chi^2(1)=15.275, p<0.001)$, indicating that subjects varied in their error rates as a function of both phone type and position within the syllable.
 Other interactions in the random effects analysis were not significant.
-In summary, the statistical analyses confirm the observations of Figs. 1-5 that the RD listeners perform significantly worse for the SCO task than the RC listeners.

-4Note that this test depends on the residuals being Gaussian, which may or may not be the case.
+5 Note that this test depends on the residuals being Gaussian, which may or may not be the case.
 Thus, the raw data is displayed in several figures to support these assumptions.

-5These mean error rates are computed at the individual trial level.
+6 These mean error rates are computed at the individual trial level.
 Because some subjects had more trials than others, the subject-level error rates are slightly different (mean RD: 18.8%, mean RC: 6.7%).

+In summary, the statistical analyses confirm the prediction that the RD listeners perform significantly worse in the SCO task than the RC listeners, and they reveal that there are idiosyncratic differences among individual subjects in which types of phones lead to errors.
 In the next section, we explore these results in greater detail, examining both the group differences (RD vs. RC performance) and individual differences between subjects.